-The audit report for Baltimore City for fiscal year 2014 contained a qualified opinion on the City's Grant Revenue Fund opinion unit because, the auditor was unable to obtain sufficient evidential matter that supported approximately \$24 million of the unearned revenue reported in the fund.
+The audit report for Baltimore City for fiscal year 2015 also contained a qualified opinion on the City's Grant Revenue Fund opinion unit because, the auditor was unable to obtain sufficient evidential matter that supported approximately \$14 million of the unearned revenue reported in the fund.
+The City's audit report for fiscal year since 2014 also contained a qualified opinion due to the same situation.

-Although required by our audit guidelines, the auditors for the Baltimore City did not submit a separate letter to the Office of Legislative Audits explaining the reason for the qualified opinion, and the City's plans to rectify the problem to enable the auditors to express an unqualified opinion in the future.
-Subsequently, we spoke with a representative of Baltimore City who stated that the City was working to rectify the situation.
+Although required by our audit guidelines, the auditors for Baltimore City did not submit a separate letter to the Office of Legislative Audits explaining the reason for the qualified opinion, and the City's plans to rectify the problem to enable the auditors to express an unqualified opinion in the future.
+Subsequently, we received the fiscal year 2016 audit report in which Baltimore City received an unqualified opinion on all opinion units.
 The auditor for the Town of Sykesville submitted a letter providing explanations regarding the opinions that were not unqualified as required, but the resolution of the applicable conditions is uncertain.